 - two single awards in GCSE Biology and Physics may be substituted for Double Award Science

-Although many Colleges consider applicants offering only two science/mathematics subjects at A Level, please note that the success rate of such applicants is much lower.
-In the past three admissions rounds, 98 per cent of applicants for Medicine (A100) offered three or more science/mathematics A Levels and, of these, 22 per cent were successful in obtaining a place.
-Of the two per cent of applicants who offered only two science/mathematics A Levels, just six per cent were successful in gaining a place.
+Although some Colleges consider applicants offering only two science/mathematics subjects at A Level, please note that the success rate of such applicants is much lower.
+In the past three admissions rounds, 98 per cent of applicants for Medicine (A100) offered three or more science/mathematics A Levels and, of these, 23 per cent were successful in obtaining a place.
+Of the two per cent of applicants who offered only two science/mathematics A Levels, just 10 per cent were successful in gaining a place.

 - Individual Middle Years Programme subject results validated by the IB at grade 4 or above will satisfy the GCSE requirements

-- Standard Level subjects are broadly comparable to AS Levels, and Higher Level subjects are broadly comparable to A Levels
+- Standard Level subjects will satisfy AS Level subject requirements, and Higher Level subjects will satisfy A Level subject requirements

 Other examination systems